 It’s perfectly normal to feel sore, stiff, and generally uncomfortable in the first few weeks following surgery.
 However, your symptoms will improve over time.
 Stick to your treatment regimen, and push through the pain.
 Recovery takes dedication and patience.

-To learn more about treatment with orthopedic surgery, make an appointment at Star Orthopedics and Sports Medicine by calling the office or clicking the online booking tool today.
+To learn more about treatment with orthopedic surgery, make an appointment at Star Orthopedics and Sports Medicine by calling the office nearest you or by clicking the online booking tool today.